Wellesley-EASEL-lab/GlyphPattern/README.md

 To process the generated results from running experiment above, run the check_answers.py in process_result directory.
 Replace the result_dir with the model output directory created by running batched_lm_generation.

-For example, to check the outputs of running llavanext zero shot multiple choice:
+For example, to check the outputs of running molmod zero shot multiple choice:
     ```bash
         python process_results/check_answers.py \
-        --result_dir llavanext-4choice-zeroshot \
+        --result_dir molmod-4choice-zeroshot \
-        --model_name llavanext
+        --model_name molmod \
     ```
+To check the outputs of model results with chain-of-thought:
+    ```bash
+        python process_results/check_answers.py \
+        --result_dir geminipro-4choice-zeroshot-cot \
+        --model_name geminipro \
+        --cot
+    ```
 This produces a csv file at where the result directory was.

-To calculate accuracy base on visual output, run outputAccuracy.py with the file_path replaced.
+To log accuracy by on visual output, run outputAccuracy.py with the correct file_path.